sisteming/mongosync_monitor/README.md

 <img alt="Example Mongosync monitor" src="img/mongosync_monitor.png">

+NOTE: This is currently work in progress - if you encounter any issue, ping me (Marco Bonezzi) on slack so I can try to help.

 # Setup

 Setting up this solution involves a number of steps in the Atlas web portal,